logo for nutrition-and-you.com

 Here are some serving tips:

-• They can be eaten raw, boiled or by roasting.
-To roast, small incisions made over dome side of the nuts to prevent busting.
+• Enjoy them raw, boiled or roasted.
+To roast, make a few, small incisions over the dome-side to prevent them from busting.

-• The nuts are used as main ingredient in poultry stuffing, especially in thanksgiving turkey.
+• The nuts are used as one of the main ingredients in poultry stuffing, especially in the Thanksgiving turkey.

-• Marron glace is extremely popular in Europe where large sized, high quality European chestnuts (marrone di lucerna ) used.
-To prepare marron glace or glazed chestnuts, the nuts are soaked in water and then dipped and heated in gradual concentration of sugar vanilla syrup for several days and then dried.
+• Marron glacé is a highly popular confectionary in Europe where large-sized, high-quality European chestnuts (Marrone di Lucerna ) are employed.
+To prepare marron glacé; the nuts are soaked in water, then dipped and heated in a gradual concentration of sugar vanilla syrup for several days.
+These candied nuts are then subjected to drying under heat/sunlight before packing.

-• They are also used to make chestnut butter-cream.
+• They are also used to make the chestnut buttercream.